Analytical Solutions of Open String Field Theory: Schnabl's solution

 String field theory has a huge amount of gauge symmetry.
 In particular, there are many solutions equivalent to the one found by Schnabl.
 One may wonder what is the specific property that makes this solution simpler than the other gauge equivalent ones.
 Deeper understanding of this point can serve as a key for finding solutions with other physical content.

 One of the features that enabled the construction of Schnabl's solution, was the simplification in the form of the equation of motion in the $z$ conformal frame.
 In~\cite{Rastelli:2006ap}, Rastelli and Zwiebach tried to pin down the properties of this conformal frame that made the string field equation of motion tractable.
-Instead of studying the equation of motion~(\ref{EOM}), a simplified ghost number zero toy model was used~\cite{Gaiotto:2002uk}.
-The equation of motion addressed was then,
+Instead of studying the equation of motion~(\ref{EOM}), a simplified ghost-number-zero toy model was used~\cite{Gaiotto:2002uk}.
+The equation of motion was postulated to be,